40 Cold Lunch Ideas for Kids

 5. Lunch Box Smoothies

-My kids love smoothies and I love that it is so simple to add into my kids’ cold lunch boxes.
+My kids love smoothies, and I love that lunch box smoothies make it easy to add fruit to a cold lunch.

 6. Angry Birds Lunch